Marken-Foo/tsumemi/README.md

 ## How to install ##

-Python 3 is required.
-You can download an installer for the latest version from the [official website](https://www.python.org/).
-(Tested with Python 3.8.1 but *should* be compatible with Python 3.5 onwards.)

-To install, download everything in this repository.
-To run, make sure you have Python 3 installed on your system, then double click `kif_browser_gui.py` or run it from the command line.
+Dependencies: Python 3.5 (tested with 3.8.1) or later, TKinter 8.6 or later, Pillow (tested with 8.1.0)

+Download the repo into the working directory of your choice, e.g. `git svn clone https://github.com/Marken-Foo/kif-browser/trunk`.

+To run, run kif_browser_gui.py, e.g. `python3 kif_browser_gui`.

 Comes with a free set of ten 1-te and ten 3-te problems in the folder `/sample_problems`, composed by Marken Foo.

+### Less-technical instructions ###

+You'll need Python 3, which will help you run Python (.py) code files on your computer.
+You can download an installer for the latest version from the [official Python website](https://www.python.org/).
+It also comes with TKinter.

+You'll also need Pillow, which lets Python files deal with images.
+Once you've installed Python (let it change your PATH variable when installing!), open a console (Command Prompt, Windows Powershell, Mac Terminal, Bash, etc).
+Type `pip install Pillow` and press enter.
+This should install Pillow.

+Finally, download everything in this repository.
+You can go to the [main page of this repository](https://github.com/Marken-Foo/kif-browser), click the green "Code" at the top right of the file list, and you can download everything as a zip file.

+(If you're a bit more familiar with the command line and if you have git, just run `git svn clone https://github.com/Marken-Foo/kif-browser/trunk` in the working directory of your choice.)

+Finally, to run the program, double click `kif_browser_gui.py` or run it from the command line with Python.

 ## How to use ##